Last updated on June 14th, 2021 at 09:38 am

 Dining near Long Key State Park

 Habanos at Caloosa Cove (6 miles north).
-Excellent Cuban-influenced menu at very reasonable prices with many items under $10.
+Excellent Cuban-influenced menu at very reasonable prices.
 This is the closest restaurant to the campground and it’s frequented by locals.
 Definitely worth stopping here for a meal.

 Islamorada Fish Company (13 miles north) Outdoor patio restaurant with tiki bar on the bayside.
 Great for sunsets, fresh seafood.
 (305) 664-9271